 Our Common Stock has been listed on the NYSE American exchange since February 2011.
 The rules of NYSE American provide that shares be delisted from trading in the event the financial condition and/or operating results of the Company appear to be unsatisfactory, the extent of public distribution or the aggregate market value of the Common Stock has become so reduced as to make further dealings on the NYSE American inadvisable, the Company has sold or otherwise disposed of its principal operating assets, or has ceased to be an operating company, or the Company has failed to comply with its listing agreements with the NYSE American.
-For example, the NYSE American may consider suspending trading in, or removing the listing of, securities of an issuer that has stockholders' equity of less than (i) \$2.0 million if such issuer has sustained losses from continuing operations and/or net losses in two of its three most recent fiscal years, (ii) \$4.0 million if such issuer has sustained losses from continuing operations and/or net losses in three of its four most recent fiscal years, and (iii) \$6.0 million if such issuer has sustained losses from continuing operations and/or net losses in its five most recent fiscal years.
-As of December 31, 2021 and 2020, Navidea had stockholders' equity of approximately \$625,000 and \$2.0 million, respectively.
+For example, the NYSE American may consider suspending trading in, or removing the listing of, securities of an issuer that has stockholders' equity of less than (i) \$2.0 million if such issuer has sustained losses from continuing operations and/or net losses in three of its four most recent fiscal years, and (iii) \$6.0 million if such issuer has sustained losses from continuing operations and/or net losses in its five most recent fiscal years, and (iii) \$6.0 million if such issuer has sustained losses from continuing operations and/or net losses in its five most recent fiscal years.
+Navidea had stockholders' (deficit) equity of approximately \$(8.1) million and \$625,000 as of December 31, 2022 and 2021, respectively, and has reported net losses from continuing operations in its five most recent fiscal years ended December 31, 2022.